ainsleymcgrath/pytest-embrace/docs/index.md

     ...
 ```

 1.  😮 Note how Embrace figured out the right imports for types!

+### Run the test

 Fill in the values (with the comfort of autocomplete / editor help):